phiweger/zoo/README.md

 ### zoo API

-zoo includes a Python library with an intuitive API and many functions to move data in and out of a data cell as well as for formatting the data for downstream analysis, such as:
+zoo includes a Python library with an intuitive API and many functions to move data in and out of a data cell as well as for formatting the data for downstream analysis.
+The API covers amongst other things:

+- [linked data](https://github.com/viehwegerlib/zoo/blob/master/examples/link.py), in the form of internal links to other documents or links to external files
-- export to fasta
+- export to fasta, ...
 - one-hot-encode the selected sequences for machine learning

 ### Sharing data